-Fermilab has conducted an environmental monitoring program on site for roughly 40 years.
+Fermilab has conducted an environmental monitoring program on site for roughly 50 years.
 In November of 2005, for the first time, we detected low levels of tritium in Indian Creek, one of three creeks that travel through the Fermilab site.
-Low but measurable levels of tritium continue to be detected in Indian Creek.
-All tritium levels found on site are well below any federal health and environmental standards.
+Low but measurable levels of tritium continue to be detected in the three creeks.
+All tritium levels found on site are well below the corresponding federal health and environmental standards.

-The Department of Energy standard for surface water is 1,900 picocuries per milliliter, and our readings to date have remained in the single digits.
-The levels of tritium detected in Indian Creek are extremely low compared to what is safe for a lifetime of continuous exposure to tritium in surface water.
+The Department of Energy standard for surface water is 2,600 picocuries per milliliter, and our readings at the site boundaries to date have remained in the single digits.
+In our ponds, the levels are typically less than 20 picocuries per milliliter.
+The levels of tritium detected in the creeks and ponds on site are extremely low compared to what is safe for a lifetime of continuous exposure to tritium in surface water.